Antofagasta plc: History

-The Group began life as Ferrocarril de Antofagasta a Bolivia, a business that was incorporated and listed on the London Stock Exchange in 1888 with the objective of operating a railway between Antofagasta, a port on the Pacific Coast of Northern Chile, and La Paz, the capital City of Bolivia.
+The Group began life as Ferrocarril de Antofagasta a Bolivia, a business that was incorporated and listed on the London Stock Exchange in 1888, with the objective of operating a railway between Antofagasta, a port on the Pacific Coast of Northern Chile, and La Paz, the capital City of Bolivia.

 In 1980, the controlling stake was acquired by the Grupo Luksic, and the two businesses were subsequently integrated under the name Antofagasta Holdings.

-During the 1980s, Antofagasta Holdings diversified into other areas such as mining in Michilla, in which it invested in 1983, and mining in the Pelambres, in which it invested in 1986, in addition to telecommunications.
+During the 1980s, Antofagasta Holdings diversified into other areas such as mining in Michilla, in which it invested in 1983, and mining in Los Pelambres, in which it invested in 1986, in addition to telecommunications.

 In 1996, Antofagasta Holdings transferred its banking activities and its industrial interests to Quiñenco S.A., another diversified Chilean company also controlled by the Luksic family.
-This transfer allowed Antofagasta Holdings to concentrate on the development of the Pelambres and the Tesoro mines and establish itself as a low cost copper producer.
+This transfer allowed Antofagasta Holdings to concentrate on the development of Los Pelambres and the Tesoro mines and establish itself as a low cost copper producer.
 The shortened name, Antofagasta, was adopted in 1999.

-The Los Pelambres mine was first recognized by Willian Burford Braden in 1920.
-One of the largest copper deposits in the world, production in 2016 was forecasted at 355–365,000 tonnes of copper, 45–55,000 ounces of gold and 8.0–9.0 tonnes of molybdenum.
+The Los Pelambres mine was first recognized by William Braden in 1920.
+One of the largest copper deposits in the world, production in 2016 was forecasted at 355–365,000 tonnes of copper, 1,275–1,559 kilogrammes of gold and 8.0–9.0 tonnes of molybdenum.

 In 2009, Antofagasta PLC signed an agreement with the Australian company Carbon Energy to develop an underground coal gasification project in Mulpún, in Southern Chile.
 The project was put on hold in 2013.

-In 2015 Antofagasta took control of Twin Metals, a US company involved in a copper and nickel mining project in Northern Minnesota.
+In 2015, Antofagasta took control of Twin Metals, a US company involved in a copper and nickel mining project in Northern Minnesota.
 Under President Barack Obama, the US administration declined to renew the leases for the lands on which the mining project was planned.
-However, this position was reversed during the Trump Presidency.
+However, this position was reversed during the first Trump presidency.
 The mining project commenced a long permitting process, involving significant environmental issues, being located near wilderness area with many lakes and rivers.
-The project's reversal of fortunes angered environmentalists and focused attention on an unusual connection between a Chilean billionaire and President Trump's family.
+The project's reversal of fortunes angered environmentalists and focused attention on a connection between a Chilean billionaire and President Trump's family.

-In February 2016 Antofagasta signed an agreement with junior explorer Evrim Resources to earn an interest in the Ball Creek property located in British Columbia.
+In February 2016, Antofagasta signed an agreement with junior explorer Evrim Resources to earn an interest in the Ball Creek property located in British Columbia.
 Antofagasta can earn a 70% interest in the project by spending US$31 million over a thirteen-year period.

 The company sold its idled Michilla mine in Chile for $52m in 2016.
 The sale included various mining properties but kept some facilities like the sulphuric acid terminal used by mines in Centinela and Antucoya (an oxide deposit near Michilla).

+In 2022 Antofagasta Minerals withdrew from the Reko Diq Mine project, a joint venture it had with Barrick Gold in Pakistan.
+The withdrawal happened in the context of the Reko Diq case in which Pakistan paid US$900 million in indeminization to Antofagasta Minerals.
+Antofagasta Minerals has since stated it aims to focus its operations in the Americas.